kom50/number-puzzle.github.io/README.md

 Try It :- https://kom50.github.io/number-puzzle.github.io/

 This Game is created with the help of HTML, CSS, Bootstrap and JavaScript.
-It is infinite level of Game.
+This game have an infinite level of Game.